Manuel-2/Roblox_Default_Materials_For_Unity_URP/README.md

 The Roblox default textures, but made as Unity materials for URP.
 These are just the original textures extracted from the Roblox's files, no idea if they have copyright ¯\\(ツ)/¯

+Note: All the textures are color less, I colored the materials

 ![materiales](https://user-images.githubusercontent.com/73960495/189459341-9d3387b0-fccb-4906-83cc-206986ff1d3c.png)

 ## Materials characteristics: